auth0/docs/articles/anomaly-detection/index.md

 ### Triggers: 100 failed login attempts *or* 50 sign up attempts

-One trigger occurs when there are 100 failed login attempts from a single IP address using different usernames, all with incorrect passwords in 24 hours.
+A trigger occurs when there are 100 failed login attempts from one IP address using different usernames with incorrect passwords in 24 hours.

 Another trigger occurs if there are 50 sign up attempts per minute from the same IP address